usdot-jpo-sdcsdw/jpo-sdcsdw/README.md

 examine your `helm/values.yaml` file and create the secrets appropriately.
 See the usage message for `./create-secrets.py` for more information.

+If you need to create a self-signed certificate keystore, see [This Document](doc/ssl.md) for instructions.

 **Step 3** Deploy with Helm

 Decide on a name (&lt;name&gt;) for your deployment, optionally a namespace